TechBeamers

 10 kg(s) equals to 10000 grams.

-Anonymous function, also known as Python Lambda expression, can work alongside f-strings.
+Anonymous function, also known as Python lambda expression, can work alongside f-strings.
 However, you need to be cautious when using “!” or “:” or “}” symbols.
 If they aren’t inside parentheses, then it represents the end of an expression.

 Also, lambda expr uses a colon which can cause adverse behavior.
 See below.